ruben1191018/cogsi-1190914-1191018-1191042/ca1/README.md

 ### Step 11: Resolve conflicts

 When we do:

     git merge fixing-invalid-email

 The git detects conflicting changes.

 Identify the conflicting files:

     git status

 Edit the conflicting files where the markers (<<<<<<, ======, >>>>>>) are and remove them.
 After resolving the conflicts:

     git add .
     git commit

 And in the end:

     git push origin main

+# Alternative solution

+For the alternative solution we chose Mercurial which is also a free, distributed source control management tool

+## Comparison between both technologies

+Git and Mercurial are both distributed version control systems widely used for software development.
+While they share many similar features, such as distributed repositories, efficient version tracking, and powerful merging capabilities, but there are some differences

+Below is a  comparison of Git and Mercurial focusing on version control features:

+1. Repository Model and Distribution

+ - Git: Git is a distributed version control system where each user has a complete copy of the repository's history.
+This allows for offline work and distributes workload among contributors.
+Git uses a content-addressable storage model, meaning files are referenced by a SHA-1 hash that uniquely identifies the content, providing extra security against data corruption.

+- Mercurial:Like Git, Mercurial is distributed, allowing each user to have a full copy of the repository.
+This enables developers to commit, branch, and merge locally and offline.
+Mercurial organizes history using numbered revisions, which are incremental, making it easier for new users to understand compared to Git’s hash system.

+- Summary: Both are distributed, but Git uses hashes to identify commits, while Mercurial uses numbered revisions, offering more readable history in Mercurial.

+2. Branch Handling
+- Git: Git is known for its robust branching system.
+Branches in Git are lightweight and efficient, allowing developers to create, switch, and merge branches quickly.
+Each branch in Git is essentially a pointer to a specific commit, making it easy to manipulate the development history.
+Branches in Git are local by default, meaning they don't affect the remote repository until explicitly pushed.

+- Mercurial: Mercurial supports branching but in a different way.
+There are two main types of branches: named branches and anonymous branches (or heads).
+Named branches are permanent and part of the history, while anonymous branches are created automatically in certain cases.
+Mercurial’s approach to branching is more conservative, focusing on maintaining a clean history.
+Named branches cannot be deleted once created, which can be a problem if you want to discard a temporary or experimental branch.

+- Summary: Git offers more flexibility with temporary branches, whereas Mercurial’s approach is more rigid and conservative, with permanent named branches.

+3. Performance and Scalability

+-  Git: Git is designed for speed, particularly in large projects with many files and commits.
+Its distributed structure enables very fast local operations, such as commits and merges, since there's no need to communicate with a remote server.
+Git’s performance shines when handling a large number of branches and commits, making it the preferred choice for large-scale open-source projects, such as the Linux kernel.

+- Mercurial: Mercurial is also efficient and fast, but in some scenarios (such as handling a large number of branches or binary files), Git can outperform it.
+Mercurial tends to perform better in smaller repositories with a moderate number of branches.
+In very large repositories, Git generally provides slightly better performance.

+- Summary: Both are fast, but Git tends to outperform Mercurial in large projects with many branches and commits.

+4. Merging and Conflict Resolution

+- Git:Git offers powerful merging capabilities and is known for its flexibility in resolving conflicts.
+Git can automatically resolve most merge conflicts but also provides detailed tools for manual conflict resolution when necessary.
+Git supports various merge options, including three-way merges and rebase, which allows users to rewrite commit history to keep it clean.

+- Mercurial: Mercurial also handles merging well, with support for automatic merges.
+However, its approach to rebasing and rewriting history is more limited and conservative, as Mercurial places value on preserving the original history.
+Mercurial supports three-way merges but offers fewer advanced options compared to Git.

+- Summary: Git offers more flexibility for merging and conflict resolution, including rebase, while Mercurial takes a simpler and more conservative approach.

+5. Learning Curve and Usability

+- Git: Git has a steeper learning curve, especially for beginners.
+Its commands and operational logic can be more complex to grasp at first, particularly around branch management, commits, and rebase operations.
+However, Git offers tremendous power and flexibility for advanced users, making it the top choice for large teams and complex projects.

+- Mercurial: Mercurial was designed with simplicity in mind, and many consider it to have a gentler learning curve compared to Git.
+Its commands are more straightforward and consistent, making it easier for new users to pick up.
+On the downside, Mercurial sacrifices some flexibility and power in favor of simplicity.

+- Summary: Git is more complex but powerful, while Mercurial is easier to learn and use, especially for less experienced users.

+6. Tooling and Ecosystem

+- Git: Git has a rich ecosystem with numerous integrations, such as GitHub, GitLab, and Bitbucket.
+These platforms provide robust support for version control, code reviews, continuous integration, and automated deployment.
+Git also has deep integration with many IDEs and development tools, making it a practical choice for developers.

+- Mercurial:Mercurial is also supported by platforms like Bitbucket and SourceForge, but its ecosystem is smaller compared to Git.
+While Mercurial offers good integration, particularly with Bitbucket, Git enjoys broader support across various development tools and CI/CD platforms.

+- Summary: Git has a larger and richer ecosystem with more integrations into modern development tools, while Mercurial has a smaller but still functional ecosystem.

+Conclusion:

+Git offers more flexibility, power, and scalability, making it suitable for large projects and distributed teams that require complex workflows.
+However, it comes with a steeper learning curve.
+Mercurial is simpler and easier to use, making it ideal for small projects or teams that prefer a more straightforward approach to version control, without needing to manage complex workflows.
+Both tools are efficient and powerful for version control, and the choice between them depends on the specific needs of the project and the familiarity of the team with distributed version control systems.